 Preparing Religious Environmental Plans (PREP):

-Loka is offering a FREE 10-week online training experience for faith leaders as part of our mission to support faith-led environmental and climate action.
-This non-credit course will integrate environmental science with religious and traditional knowledge, providing participants with practical knowledge on key environmental and climate issues.
-A core objective is to train faith leaders globally to design and manage environmental and climate projects that are specific to their geographies, communities, and faith traditions.
+Loka is offering a FREE 10-week online training experience for faith leaders that is designed to be practical, personalized, and peer-supported.
+This non-credit course will integrate Science with Religious and Traditional Knowledge, providing participants with hands-on training knowledge on how to design and manage environmental and climate projects that are specific to their geographies, communities, and faith traditions.
 This project, Preparing Religious Environmental Plans, PREP for short, will be launching on January 5, 2026 - March 13, 2026.

 PREP will consist of a combination of recorded lectures and videos, some reading, lively discussions among learners, a faith-based home room that allows learners to congregate with other learners who share the same faith, and a live weekly lecture and Q&A session with one of the instructors.
 The course will culminate in an all-expense paid in-person convening taking place March 23-27, 2026 in Madison, Wisconsin, USA, where more specialized training beyond the scope of the online course – including media and communications, campaign creation, and fundraising – will be provided.

-If you are selected to participate, we will be in touch on December 15, 2025!
+Applications for 2026 are now closed!
+If you are selected to participate, we will be in touch on December 29, 2025!

 • Week 1: Life on Earth